erpframework/jQuery.slight-submenu/README.md

 ### Limitations:
 - only a single submenu (UL) in a LI is supported and will work as expected;
+- currently, opening/closing a submenu always uses a "submenu button" (for now you cannot delegate this responsibility directly to the corresponding &lt;a&gt; next to the button) though you can emulate the behaviour
 - I can't think of any other major limitations;

 ### Min jQuery version: 1.8